Bithomp/xrpl-api/README.md

 // connect
 await BithompXRPL.Client.connect();

-// validator secrets, should not belong to any validators keys. can be any ed25519 (publicKey starts on `ED`) or secp256k1 could be used,
+// validator secrets, should not belong to any validators keys.
+// can be any ed25519 (publicKey starts on `ED`) or secp256k1 could be used,
 // can ne generated with BithompXRPL.Validator.generateSecrets() or by generateSeed from ripple-keypairs const vk = {
   privateKey: "p__________________________",
   publicKey: "ED________________________________",
 };

-// signing secrets, should not belong to any validators keys. can be any ed25519 (publicKey starts on `ED`) or secp256k1 could be used
+// signing secrets, should not belong to any validators keys.
+// can be any ed25519 (publicKey starts on `ED`) or secp256k1 could be used,
 // can ne generated with BithompXRPL.Validator.generateSecrets() or by generateSeed from ripple-keypairs const sk = {
   privateKey: "p__________________________",
   publicKey: "ED_______________________________",
 };

-// validator list, public addresses, they have to be available on the ledger for accessing to manifest data (it will be stored in a blob), the address should start on letter `n` const validators = ["nHB8QMKGt9VB4Vg71VszjBVQnDW3v3QudM4DwFaJfy96bj4Pv9fA"];
+// validator list, public addresses, they have to be available on the ledger
+// for accessing to manifest data (it will be stored in a blob),
+// the address should start with `n` const validators = ["nHB8QMKGt9VB4Vg71VszjBVQnDW3v3QudM4DwFaJfy96bj4Pv9fA"];
 const sequence = 1; // sequence number
 const expiration = 1696508603; // in unixtime (seconds)